ISC: Global Health

 Be aware of varying scholarship deadlines; VIGH’s annual scholarship application priority deadline is February 1 of each year for students traveling in that calendar year (Example: February 1, 2018 application priority deadline for travel in the 2018 calendar year).

-Students are expected to be on-site for the entire duration of the scheduled block.
-Please refer to the Vanderbilt University School of Medicine Academic Calendar for specific dates.
-In some cases, there is flexibility around these dates but students will not be excused from required VUSM activities, including intercession, for ISC related activities.
+Students are expected to be on-site for the entire duration of the scheduled block, unless there is a VUSM conflict.
+If there is a known conflict, the issue must be raised early in the planning process with the ISC Course Directors.
+Please refer to the Vanderbilt University School of Medicine Academic Calendar and the Vanderbilt University School of Medicine Student Handbook for specific dates and expectations.
+In some cases, there is flexibility around ISC dates.
+Note that students will not be excused from required VUSM activities for ISC related activities (this includes intersession, required class sessions and/or clinical rotations at Vanderbilt).
 It is the student's responsibility to be in compliance with school requirements.
 Additionally, no holidays or vacation may be taken during an ISC course.

-We recommend arriving to the city a couple days (i.e. on the weekend) before the ISC begins in order to settle in and acclimate to the surroundings before beginning rotations.
+We recommend, but do not require, arriving to the city a couple days before the ISC begins (i.e. on the weekend) in order to settle in and acclimate to the new surroundings before beginning rotations.

 The 2019-2020 Global Health ISC application is now available.
 Before clicking on “apply now,” please take time to carefully consider which location(s) will best meet your career interests and goals.
 CLICK HERE TO APPLY!